erizov/Professor/semester_08/lecture_49_sql_fundamentals/indexes/univer.en.md

 ## Algorithm Definition

-Indexes is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Database Indexes is an algorithm used to solve specific problems in computer science.

 ## Technical Description

-Indexes is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Database Indexes works by processing data sequentially according to specific rules and algorithms.

 ## Application in Data Engineering / Data Governance